MiSS: Revisiting the Trade-off in LoRA with an Efficient Shard-Sharing Structure: Preliminaries and Related Works

-In LoRA, the adapter matrices $A$ and $B$ are updated with the same learning rate, but using the same rate for both may not effectively learn the features.
-LoRA+ extended this method by introducing independent learning rates for matrices $A$ and $B$ with a fixed ratio, improving the method's efficiency.
-The DoRA~\cite{liu2024dora} method combines weight decomposition to achieve learning capabilities similar to full fine-tuning without sacrificing LoRA's inference efficiency.
-PiSSA optimizes the compact parameter space by representing the matrices in the model as the product of two trainable matrices, augmented with a residual matrix for error correction.
-Using Singular Value Decomposition (SVD), PiSSA initializes the dominant singular values and vectors to train these matrices, while keeping the residual matrix static during fine-tuning.
-OLoRA~\cite{buyukakyuz2024olora} leverages QR decomposition to initialize the adaptation matrices during the fine-tuning process, ensuring that these matrices are orthogonal.
+\paragraph{Improvements of LoRA.} LoRA is the low rank adaptation towards full-param finetuning, and intuitively it downperforms than it.
+Several works propose diverse methods towards a better convergence and adaptability of LoRA.
+One compelling venue is to change the form of LoRA.
+PiSSA~\citep{meng2024pissa} optimizes the compact parameter space by representing the matrices in the model as the product of two trainable matrices, augmented with a residual matrix for error correction.
+Using Singular Value Decomposition (SVD), OLoRA~\citep{buyukakyuz2024olora} leverages QR decomposition to initialize the adaptation matrices during the fine-tuning process, ensuring that these matrices are orthogonal.
 This orthogonal initialization helps maintain the stability of the parameter space during optimization.
-LoRA-GA and PiSSA are similar in form, but they differ in that LoRA-GA initializes \( A \) and \( B \) by computing the initial gradient, thereby closely approximating full fine-tuning.
+LoRA-GA and PiSSA are similar in form, but they differ in that LoRA-GA initializes $\boldsymbol{A}$ and $\boldsymbol{B}$ by computing the initial gradient, thereby closely approximating full fine-tuning.
+LoRA+ extended this method by introducing independent learning rates for matrices $\boldsymbol{A}$ and $\boldsymbol{B}$ with a fixed ratio, improving the method's efficiency.
+DoRA~\citep{liu2024dora} decomposes the weight matrix into two parts: magnitude and direction, which are optimized separately.
+This approach allows for more precise control over the learning rate, making LoRA updates closer to the effect of full fine-tuning.
+The improvements brought by these LoRA variants validate that the updates to the weights exhibit a low intrinsic rank during adaptation and hold greater potential.
+However, they also introduce more complex initialization steps and increase preprocessing time.